nhu313/Quinn/README.md

 Quinn
 =====

-A very simple/rough draft XML parser in Elixir.
+A simple XML parser in Elixir aims to parse rss/atom feeds.
 I'm currently using `xmerl_scan.string` to parse the xml.
-It works for parsing rss feeds.

 # Parsing